georgialoper/vanilla-extract-codemash-2023/pages/5_state-of-css.md

 <!--

 but far and away the most popular framework right now is Tailwind.
-But tailwind is really just a flavor of Atomic CSS.
+Now tailwind is really just a flavor of Atomic CSS.

 Atomic CSS for the most part is where 1 class applies styles to exactly one CSS property.

 Tachyons follows the same concept.
 If you've every tried to apply margins or paddings in Bootstrap or Bulma you've used atomic CSS to some degree.

-You've probably authored some atomic CSS in your application or used atomic CSS classes authored by someone on your team.
+You've probably even authored some atomic CSS in your application or used atomic CSS classes authored by someone on your team.

-So we'll take a look at Atomic CSS generally.
+So today we'll take a look at Atomic CSS generally.
 -->

 ---